"Kind words can be short and easy to speak,

 The American Speech-Language-Hearing Association (ASHA), through its Identify the Signs campaign, offers many resources to help parents learn about these disorders.
 Visit http://identifythesigns.org to learn more about what to watch for and treatment options.

 Prevention, especially when it comes to noise-induced hearing loss, is of growing importance with skyrocketing use of personal audio technology among kids.
 Many children have access to smartphones, tablets, and other devices—and use these with accompanying headphones or earbuds at high volumes (and for long periods of time).
-One in 5 kids ages 12–19 is suffering from hearing loss, an increase of 31% since the late 1980s/early 1990s.
+One in five kids ages 12–19 is suffering from hearing loss, an increase of 31% since the late 1980s/early 1990s.
 Year-round, and especially during increased leisure time, it is important to impart safe listening habits to your children.
 These include listening at half volume and taking listening breaks.
 It is also key to demonstrate this behavior—practice what you preach.
-You can find helpful resources from another ASHA initiative, the Listen To Your Buds campaign, at www.facebook.com/listentoyourbuds.
+You can find helpful information from another ASHA resource, the Healthy Communication and Popular Technology Initiative, at https://communicationandtech.org.

 If you have any concerns about your child’s speech, language or hearing, please feel free to contact us.
-We may be reached at the e-mail addresses below.
+We may be reached at the e-mail addresses provided in the above Staff Directory.

 Speech-Language Pathology Staff